ChrisDuffley/stationPlaylist/addoninternals.md

 ##### What about items where column slots cannot be configured?

-For items other than Studio's Playlist Viewer, Track Tool, and Creator's main tracks list, Columns Explorer slots cannot be configured (hence absence of "exploreColumns" property, notably in Creator's Playlist Editor in add-on 20.02).
+For items other than Studio's Playlist Viewer, Track Tool, Creator's main tracks list, and playlist editor in Creator and Remote VT, Columns Explorer slots cannot be configured (hence absence of "exploreColumns" property, notably in Studio's insert tracks dialog).
 If so, Columns Explorer will resort to displaying data for columns shown in display order (as it appears on screen).
 As a bonus, if a track item does not show more than ten columns, Columns Explorer will announce an error message if current column position is out of bounds (beyond column count for the track item).
-These were done in order to support Playlist Editor properly as track items in there only shows eight columns.
+These were done in order to support older Playlist Editor properly as track items in there only shows eight columns.

 #### Column Search: Finding text in specific columns